HL Keeley has received a Bachelors degree in middle grade education. She is currently teaching middle school.

 One of my problems with the suggestion that teachers should carry guns is the fact that many students don't respect their teachers.
 However, students do seem to have a little more respect for teachers than the police.
 The students know that teachers are not allowed to physically hurt them, but if they start to see us with guns, they will view teachers in the same way they view police.
 Nowadays, we write them up for breaking rules in the same way that police write tickets.
 If teachers are permitted to carry guns, schools will seem like jails.
 Teachers will cease being educators and we will become guards instead.

 As an educator, I wear a lot of hats.
 A teacher is also a nurse, a guidance counselor, a confidant, an advocate, and a protector.
 There have been a few times where I assumed the role of a bodyguard and protected my students while on field trips, but that should never be the case in the classroom.

 The classroom is meant to be a safe place.
 I would not want a gun in my home, and I would not want a gun in the classroom.
 If I had a gun, a student could overpower me and take it.
 If a student wanted to commit a massive act of violence at school, they would not need to bring a gun because the guns would already be in school in the possession of their teachers.
 All a student would have to do is take the weapon and use it.

 Schools Can't Afford to Provide Supplies, How Will We Be Able to Afford Guns?

 How can we afford to equip teachers with guns?
 I work with a limited budget and a limited supply of resources.
 My school is barely technologically-equipped.
-I have textbooks that are over ten years old that I do not use, and some schools have textbooks that they do not even keep track of anymore.
+I have textbooks that are over 10 years old that I do not use.
+Some schools have textbooks that they do not even keep track of anymore.